 - TSO C145 ()

 - TSO C146 ()

-- TSO C196 ()
+- TSO C196 ().

-Note:
+Note 1: The position source for ADS-B OUT can be the same GNSS unit used for the aircraft navigation, but it does not have to be.
+If the position source and the transponder are different, the combination must be compatible and must transmit data that is compliant with the rule.

-- The GPS positions source must also be capable of fault detection and exclusion (FDE). - The position source for ADS-B OUT can be the same GNSS unit used for the aircraft navigation, but it does not have to be.
-If the position source and the transponder are different, the combination must be compatible and must transmit data that is compliant with the rule. - GPS units fitted in accordance with CAA AC43-14 Appendix 4 are not permitted as an ADS-B OUT position source, as the GPS position integrity cannot be guaranteed.
+Note 2: GPS units fitted in accordance with CAA AC43-14, Appendix 4, are not permitted as an ADS-B OUT position source, as the GPS position integrity cannot be guaranteed.
 GPS units installed in accordance with AC43-14 Appendix 4 can only be used for situational awareness.

-7.2.1 TSO-C129
+6.2.1 TSO-C129